ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 ****

-"Head and Footer Scripts Inserter" is one of the personal software projects of [Arthur Gareginyan](https://www.arthurgareginyan.com).
+"Head and Footer Scripts Inserter" is one of the own software projects of [Space X-Chimp](https://www.spacexchimp.com).
 Earlier the project was called "Header and Footer Scripts Inserter".

 **License**